 Ultimate Guide Strategy Guide + Weekly Pro Tips

-This is not a universal rule, and it is worth saying that clearly.
-There is some uncertainty and disagreement around the best weapon and path choices, including whether the Hollow Blade is always the superior play over something like the Diabolical Sabre.
-The safest way to read that advice is as route optimization, not mandatory law.
+Read this as route optimization, not mandatory law.
 If you are specifically preparing for Blackstorm Lab, hoarding keys and delaying chests makes sense.
-If you are still just trying to stabilize normal runs and learn enemy patterns, an earlier chest may be the better choice because immediate power now can matter more than theoretical value later.
+If you are still trying to stabilize normal runs and learn enemy patterns, an earlier chest may be the better call — immediate power now can matter more than a stronger weapon later.

-Blackstorm Lab itself is widely described as the game’s nastiest optional challenge, and that reputation exists for a reason.
-It is a multi-layered area that punishes reckless movement and underbuilt characters.
+Blackstorm Lab itself is the game’s hardest optional area, and the reputation is earned: it is four layers plus a boss that punishes reckless movement and underbuilt characters.
 Do not force it just because you unlocked a path.
-Enter with real resources, real HP, and preferably gear you trust.
+Enter with real HP, real resources, and gear you trust.

 Boss fights are where impatient play gets exposed.
-The public advice around Xenon Valkyrie+ bosses is very consistent: watch for the large telegraphed attacks, dodge first, and punish only during short vulnerability windows.
-That sounds obvious until the boss is on screen and you decide to squeeze in one extra hit.
-Most early failures happen right there.
-The correct rhythm is usually avoid the big move, land one or two clean hits, reset spacing.
-If the boss has a predictable recovery or shielded state, that is your cue to act-not before.
+The rhythm is simple but easy to break under pressure: watch for the large telegraphed attacks, dodge first, and punish only during short vulnerability windows.
+The loop is avoid the big move, land one or two clean hits, reset spacing.
+When the boss has a predictable recovery or shielded state, that is your cue to act — not before.
+Most early boss deaths come from squeezing in one extra hit, so resist it.

-Beginners who are comfortable in room combat still get clipped on bosses because they carry over the wrong habit: constant aggression.
+Players who are comfortable in room combat still get clipped on bosses because they carry over the wrong habit: constant aggression.
 Bosses are built to punish that.
-Your goal is not to keep pressure up every second.
-Your goal is to recognize the repeatable part of the pattern and only commit when the answer is clear.
+Your job is to recognize the repeatable part of the pattern and only commit when the answer is clear.

 The same restraint applies to secret progression.
-One publicly shared path to the AI MotherShip says you need to play as Nue, pay the access-granting NPC, clear Ivory Tundra, and then find a climbable ledge in the next rest area.
-Even if those are the route steps you want, do not treat them like beginner priorities.
-Secret routes in this game are often progression-gated and not especially obvious, and they tend to punish weak runs harder than the normal path does.
-Learn the core loop first.
-Then go secret hunting with intention instead of curiosity.
+The route to the AI MotherShip requires you to play as Nue: pay the access-granting NPC, clear Ivory Tundra, then find a climbable ledge in the next rest area.
+Even if that is where you want to end up, it is not a beginner priority.
+Secret routes are progression-gated and punish weak runs harder than the normal path does.
+Learn the core loop first, then go hunting with intention.